manuelbl/SwissQRBill/README.md

 The Swiss QR bill library:

-- generates PDF and SVG files
+- generates PDF, SVG and PNG files
 - generates A6, A5 and A4 sheets and QR code only
 - multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information